 If you can surf the web, you can configure Glasscubes.
 There is no technical knowledge required.

 Glasscubes offers an extremely comprehensive suite of tools and can be configured in countless ways.

 The most important piece of advice that we offer new clients is, ‘if there are features that you aren’t going to use immediately, remove them’.
 The rationale behind this is to keep the interface as clean and uncluttered as possible.

 Leaving functionality in the platform that isn’t going to be used will only confuse new users.
 If you are unsure whether a feature is going to be used or not, remove it.
 It can easily be introduced later after users have had an opportunity to become familiar with the core functionality of the platform.

-To activate or disable the following account features go to the Options section in your account Settings.
+To enable or disable the features shown above, navigate to Settings>Navigation options.
 Think carefully about which of these features you will use.

 This link is added to the side navigation bar and gives users easy access to their tasks.
 It offers users a personal, private task list.
 It also shows any tasks that are assigned to them by other users and tasks that they assign to others.

 Connect is a shared contact directory; a central place to share your organisation’s contacts.
 Use it to store and organise information about colleagues, partners, customers and suppliers.
 Create your own custom fields, assign tasks to each other and attach email communications that are visible to everyone.
 You can give users access to this area independently of any workspaces they may be members of.

 Give users the option of real time collaboration using a private messenger service.
 Private messenger is the perfect tool to ask questions, make arrangements or send updates without picking up the phone.